Join the RHS today and support our charitable work

 Europe N Africa SW Asia

-Toxicity All parts may cause discomfort if ingested although the berries can be edible if cooked
+Toxicity All parts may cause discomfort if ingested although the berries can be edible if cooked.
+Wear gloves and wash hands after handling

 All ratings refer to the UK growing conditions unless otherwise stated.
 Minimum temperature ranges (in degrees C) are shown in brackets